-Objective 4.13: Ensure that telecommunications facilities are compatible with surrounding land uses and compliant with State and Federal law.
+Objective 4.13: 46 To eEnsure that telecommunications facilities are located in a manner that is compatible (as defined in Policy 1.4) with surrounding land uses and compliant with State and Federal law.

-- 4.13.1: Telecommunications facilities and towers shall comply with applicable Land Development Code regulations. - 4.13.2: The location of telecommunications facilities shall comply with State and Federal laws.
+- 4.13.1: 46.1 Telecommunications facilities and towers should shall comply with applicable Land Development Code regulations. - 4.13.2: 46.2 Hillsborough County shall comply with State and Federal laws relating to the location of telecommunications facilities.
+The location of telecommunications facilities shall comply with State and Federal laws.